 In order to manage the impact of Marine Aids to Navigation activities on the environment, an ethos of environmental protection and natural resources stewardship should be promulgated throughout an organisation with a system for managing environmental impact and promoting sustainability.

-IALA’s strategic vision and goals support implementation of the United Nations (UN) Sustainability Development Goals, in particular Goal 14 ‘Life Below Water’.
+IALA’s strategic vision and goals support implementation of the United Nations (UN) Sustainability Development Goals.

 CONSIDERING the proposals of the AtoN Engineering and Sustainability Committee,

-ADOPTS Recommendation R1004 on Environmental Management in the Provision of Marine Aids to Navigation,
+ADOPTS Recommendation R1004 on Sustainability in the Provision of Marine Aids to Navigation,

 INVITES members and Marine Aids to Navigation authorities worldwide to implement the provisions of the Recommendation,

-RECOMMENDS that National members and other Marine Aids to Navigation authorities responsible for the provision of Marine Aids to Navigation implement a formal system to protect the marine environment and minimise their impact on the world’s resources.
+RECOMMENDS that National members and other Marine Aids to Navigation authorities responsible for the provision of Marine Aids to Navigation endeavour to support the United Nations Sustainability Goals and implement formal systems to protect the marine environment and promote sustainability to minimise their impact on the world’s resources.

 REQUESTS the AtoN Engineering and Sustainability Committee or such other committee as the Council may direct to keep this Recommendation under review and to propose amendments as necessary.